-In 2010, the oldest cartoons known so far are among the following.
-Much of the content of the Billy Ireland Museum is locked away and not available to the general public yet.
-However, American and International cartoon collections will be displayed in 2013 and we may yet see something older than this list.
+The oldest cartoons known so far are among the following.
+Much of the content of the Billy Ireland Museum is locked away and not available to the general public.

 1499 - This is a suspected political cartoon. it is an anonymously done woodcut Called Le Revers du Jeu des Suysses or Other Side of the Swiss Game.
 In it, the Pope, the Holy Roman Emperor, and Kings of France and England play cards -- Under the table, a Swiss Guard stacks the decks in a satire of French motives in Italy, specifically the support of elite Swiss Guard was vital to France (Microsoft® Encarta® Online Encyclopedia 2004).

 1500 - Leonardo da Vinci worked in Milan on a theme of Blessed Virgin and Child with St Anne, and may have brought back a large cartoon he had produced, used as a stencil for applying to another medium and then painting the picture.
 These cartoons were often perforated so chalk could get through onto the new art medium.
 (Reference: Il gigante: Michelangelo, Florence, and the David, 1492-1504, by Anton Gill, page 206.)

 1754 - Benjamin Franklin is often credited with the first political cartoon, in the Pennsylvania Gazette in spring, 1754 *Sacramento Bee.
 February 4, 2007, Page 110).

 After 1799 and before 1846 - First comic book so far recognized: In France: Histoire de M. Vieux Bois, or in Amerca: The Adventures of Obadiah Oldbuck by Rodolphe Töpffer (1799 - 1846).

 1867- A W.C.
 Fields-type of character, called Ally Sloper, in UK (see example above).